Nash-254/ACE-Insight/README.md

 Intervention strategies may need **gender-specific targeting** — especially around violence prevention in males and mental health support in females.

 ## Conclusion
-**Adverse Childhood Experiences (ACEs)** are a widespread **global**issue that **leave deep, lasting marks**, yet they’re too often overlooked.
+**Adverse Childhood Experiences (ACEs)** are a pervasive **global** challenge, leaving **deep and lasting scars**—yet they remain too often overlooked.
 This project brings global data together to reveal the scale, patterns, and consequences of ACEs—and to show that **change is possible**.
 With greater awareness and early, targeted action, we can **transform ACEs from a silent burden into an urgent call for prevention, resilience, and hope**.

 ###  References
 [^1]: ChatGPT Analysis